brittnyash/marketing-campaign-dashboard/marketing campaign r sql.md

 - Channels like email and paid search show stronger ROI.
 - Certain segments consistently yield higher engagement.
 - Interactive filtering lets users drill into campaign trends.
+- Some low-performing locations can be deprioritized for future investment.

 ## Author